Date enacted or revised:

 Revised December 2004; Revised January 2016

 McNeese State University conducts investment activities under the authority provided from R.S.
 49:327.
-The President has designated that the cash management and investment activities for the University are the responsibility of the Vice President for Business Affairs and University Services and the Office of the Comptroller.
+The President has designated that the cash management and investment activities for the University are the responsibility of the Vice President for Business Affairs and the Office of the Comptroller.

 PURPOSETo ensure that an adequate system of internal control over cash management and investments is maintained.